2ndQuadrant/pglogical/README.md

 with the downstream code that's replaying from the slot.

-You can use the peek functions to determine the point in the stream you want to discard up to, as identifed by LSN (log sequence number).
+You can use the peek functions to determine the point in the stream you want to discard up to, as identified by LSN (log sequence number).
 See "non-destructively previewing pending data on a slot" above for details.

 You can't control the point you start discarding from, it's always from the